SondagesPro/limesurvey-plugin-heartbeat/README.md

 A heartbeat plugin for LimeSurvey to ensure the session is kept alive.

 ## LimeSurvey support
-This plugin was built for LimeSurvey version 2.06 and does only support versions up to 2.50.
+This plugin was built for LimeSurvey version 2.06 and support versions up to 2.6 with exception of 2.61 version.

 ## Installation
 - Go to your LimeSurvey plugin Directory